logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 ### Custom Field Labels

-More often than not, your fields will have names with underscores or shorthands which isn't very nice when showing in error messages, for example you might have specific encoding to your field names because they might be generated by backend.
-Ideally you want to avoid having messages like:
+More often than not, your fields will have names with underscores or shorthands which isn't very nice when showing in error messages, for example, you might have specific encoding to your field names because they might be generated by the backend.
+Ideally, you want to avoid having messages like:

 ```
 The down_p is required